What do flight attendants, surgical teams, and successful data science project managers have in common?

 There are two different extremes for handling time uncertainty.
 One is to plan all out of the timelines, often with extensive documentation and Gantt charts.
 The other is to just accept that timelines are not realistic and to ignore this topic altogether.
 The first is dangerous as it often leads to a false communicated sense of certainty and short-circuits the data scientists’ need for research and experimentation.
 Yet, the latter might not be accepted by stakeholders.

 How can you balance this?
 Communicate what is known and be honest about the rest.
-For example, you might not know the date of a deliverable, but maybe you know that data collection will take four weeks, the data analysis will take a week, and that the modeling phase typically takes anywhere from one to three months.
+For example, you might not know the date of a deliverable, but maybe you know that data collection will take four weeks, the data analysis will take a week, and the modeling phase typically takes anywhere from one to three months.

 Or, even if I don’t know the timeline, you can probably communicate some of the logical next steps.
 Such as, we’ll first explore existing data sets.
 Based on this assessment, we might need to start capturing new data or purchase new data.
 Eventually from these, we’ll engineer a new data set and proceed to modeling, etc.